bagaag/meep-guide/README.md

 10. Town Taxes & Ranks<a name="taxes"></a>
 ----------------------

-Each town has its own bank account, and the server charges that account $100 per day, per plot in the town.
+**Taxes** - Each town has its own bank account, and the server charges that account $100 per day, per plot in the town.
 To offset this cost and to pay for infrastructure, Mayors can collect taxes from their residents.
 Taxes are collected every 24 hours.
 Mayors can set taxes on residency, so you have to pay even if you don't claim a plot in town.
 They can also set taxes per plot.
 Taxes can be fixed dollar amounts or a percentage of each resident's balance.
 Be wary of towns that charge percentage tax as the daily amount can become quite substantial as your balance increases.

-Ranks are jobs or titles Mayors can hand out to residents.
+**Ranks** - Ranks are jobs or titles Mayors can hand out to residents.
 Ranked residents do not pay taxes.
 Ranks include Co-Mayor, Assistant and Recruiter.
 Assistants are just like the Mayor but can't do a handful of important commands like deleting the town.
 Recruiters can add residents to the town, but not much else.
 Mayors can assign a rank with `/town rank add PlayerName RankName`.

 [Return to TOC](#toc)